Crabback/Mario-CNN-on-sEMG-Recognition/README.md

 # Mario-CNN-on-sEMG-Recognition
-Developed a 2-stream Mario CNN that processes sEMG on gesture classification for the purpose of implementing control systems of mechatronics devices.
+A multi-stream CNN-based deep learning model that processes sEMG on gesture classification for the purpose of implementing control systems of mechatronics devices.